mesosphere/marathon-storage-tool/README.md

 ### Strict Cluster

-Marathon-storage-tool works for a strict cluster as well, but requires the follow steps:
+Marathon-storage-tool works for a strict cluster as well, and can be run on a master node with the following commands:

 ```
 sudo -i
 source /run/dcos/etc/marathon/zk.env
 docker run --rm -it mesosphere/marathon-storage-tool:1.6.332-343e70457 --zk ${MARATHON_ZK}
 ```

+As usual, replace the storage tool version with the version of Marathon in use by the version of DC/OS running in your cluster.

 ## Building